 If you get seasick, you may prefer to take the Flying Cat 6.
 This is also better from a services perspective as the boat boasts a bar that serves coffees and a range of beverages and refreshments.

-There is no food service onboard the Flying Dolphin.
+There is no food service onboard the Flying Dolphin so be sure to purchase a few bottles of water and snacks before you leave Piraeus.
 Both boats have bathrooms available for use.

 Luggage Storage at Piraeus Port

 If you arrive early at the port and want to spend a little time exploring the area or people-watching with a strong Greek coffee, it is possible to leave your luggage at the port while you do so.
 The staff in the main port ticket office are usually happy for you to leave your luggage there.

 There are also longer-term luggage storage facilities available at the port.
 Similarly, if you are staying at a hotel in Piraeus prior to taking the Athens to Spetses ferry, most hotels have a storage room and will be happy to let you leave your luggage there until your return.

 Spetses port is conveniently located right in the heart of Spetses town.
 If you are travelling with luggage, it is worth checking the map before booking your accommodation so that you can book a hotel that isn’t too much of a trek from the port.